bendnorman/economic-opportunity/README.md

 ### Insights
 I fit linear regressions for each gender.
 I then calculated the integral of each line to get an understanding of the amount of economic mobility within a race and gender.
 Asian males experienced the most economic mobility where AIAN females experienced the least economic mobility.
-Black children was the only racial group where males experienced less economic mobility females.
+Black children was the only racial group where males experienced less economic mobility than females.

 ## Economic opportunity by Location
 To understand how economic opportunity varies by location, I analyzed the average income percentile of children whose parents were in the 25th percentile, among children who grew up in a particular Census tract.
-I mapped census tracts to commuting zones and plotted the top and bottom five:
+I mapped census tracts to commuting zones and plotted the top and bottom five.
+A commuting zone is a geographic area used in population and economic analysis.
+There are many census tracts per commuting zone.
+I calculated the commuting zone average economic mobility using a weighted average of the average economic mobility of each census tract within the commuting zone.

 ### Top and Bottom Five Economic Mobility Commuting Zones
 ![alt text](charts/top_bottom.png)